GaloisInc/cryptol/README.md

 If you'd like to get involved with Cryptol development, see the list of
 [low-hanging fruit](https://github.com/GaloisInc/cryptol/labels/low-hanging%20fruit).
 These
-are tasks which should be quite straightforward to implement.
+are tasks which should be straightforward to implement.
 Make a fork of this GitHub repository and send along pull requests, and we'll be happy to incorporate your changes.